 "Nobody gets into medical school these days."
 I hear this statement a lot, and I understand where it comes from.
 When you see scores of well qualified candidates - brilliant classmates, selfless neighbors, hardworking siblings - apply and get rejected, it's easy to think, "there's no way I can get in."

 One year from today, your life will be over.
 When you start medical school, you will be consumed by academic and extracurricular responsibilities, and your free time will effectively end.
-And of course, while it's hard to think about that day when we haven't yet gotten in, it's important to plan for it nonetheless.
+And of course, while it's hard to think about that day when you haven't yet gotten in, it's important to plan for it nonetheless.

 What are the best times to travel during your year when applying to med school?
 On the one hand, your first responsibility is to your applications, so you don't want to be out of the country and miss an important secondary application or interview.
 On the other hand, this is your last year to do some serious travel, and plane tickets to another continent aren't exactly cheap.